sjbennett123/scottjbennett/content/toee/equipment.md

 ### Scroll of Detect Scrying

-(can be read from scroll, or copied into spellbook [Per Spell](https://scottjbennett.com/toee/spells/#detect-scrying)
+(Can be read from scroll, or copied into spellbook.)
+[Per Spell](https://scottjbennett.com/toee/spells/#detect-scrying)

 ### Scroll of Drawmij’s Instant Exit

-can be read from scroll or copied into spellbook .
+(Can be read from scroll or copied into spellbook.)
 [Per Spell](https://scottjbennett.com/toee/spells/#drawmijs-instant-exit-alteration-conjuration)

 ### Scroll of Protection from Tanar’ai

-(can only be read from scroll) Per Spell
+(Can only be read from scroll.)
+Per Spell

 ### Stone of Force